docker/labs/beginner/chapters/votingapp.md

-## 3.0 Run a multi-container, mult-host app with Docker Compose
+## 3.0 Deploying an app to a Swarm
 This portion of the tutorial will guide you through the creation and customization of a voting app.
 It's important that you follow the steps in order, and make sure to customize the portions that are customizable.

 **Important.**